milosp-89/fuzzy-logic/README.md

 Main module and pip installation:
 - scikit-fuzzy==0.4.2
-- NOTE => use pip/!pip/pip3 install scikit-fuzzy for installation

 Other modules used:
 - pandas for dataframe manipulation
 - numpy for additional dataframe manipulations
 - warnings to avoid unnecessary warning messages
 - matplotlib for visualization of graphs
+- multiprocessing (will be included in some point) for dealing with performance over the time

 Environment setup (used for this project):
 - Python version: 3.8.18